A Universalist’s Response to “Exposing Universalism” by James B. De Young

 If Dante is right, unless we are so self-centered and calloused that we are beyond feeling, we who have loved ones who died outside of Christ would have much grounds for continuing anguish and despair.
 Also, everything we have seen in the previous sessions concerning the final restoration of all would be impossible, since the vast majority of mankind either didn’t hear the gospel or else they failed to respond to it before taking their last breath.
 But does the Bible actually teach us that all hope of salvation forever ceases at death, or is this merely a deeply ingrained theological presupposition handed down to us from the days of Saint Augustine?

-De Young says: “There is no hint that anyone can exercise faith after death.” (p.217) However, neither is there any hint that one loses his ability to believe upon dying.
+De Young says: “There is no hint that anyone can exercise faith after death.” (p.217) However, to me it is more significant that there is no hint that one loses his ability to believe upon dying.
 We lose our bodies upon dying, not our capacity to understand and believe.
 While it is not explicitly stated that one can believe after death, it is necessitated by the fact that eventually every knee will bow, and every tongue shall confess that Jesus is Lord.
 How can this happen without faith?
-How can the whole world be saved with all being restored and reconciled if indeed faith is impossible after death, given that most are not saved and restored in this life?
+How can the whole world be saved with all being reconciled and restored if indeed it is not possible to exercise faith after death, given that most are not saved and restored in this life?
 While faith after death may not be explicitly stated in Scripture, it is everywhere assumed.
 More importantly, there is no hint that one cannot exercise faith after death.
 If such were the case, we would expect it to be emphasized over and over in Scripture.

 In spite of the multiple passages of Scripture which declare a universal restoration of all, De Young insists that there is not even one text supporting our belief that those who did not hear, or even those who heard but did not respond to the gospel in life, can be saved after death.
 He says: